Enjoy the Canal

 Visiting for the first time?

-The Herefordshire & Gloucestershire Canal Trust is restoring the Canal for the whole community to share.
-Even though the restoration has a long way to go before it is complete, there are places along the original line of the Canal where visitors can enjoy its beauty and facilities.
+Restoration has a long way to go before it is complete, but there are already many places along the Canal where visitors can enjoy the environment and sense its history.

 Some of our restored sites are open to the public every day – including Over Basin near Gloucester, Oxenhall Towpath, Yarkhill and Kymin Towpath, and Aylestone Park in Hereford.